WebsecLabs/sql-injection-knowledge-base/src/content/postgresql/fuzzing-obfuscation.md

     EXECUTE c || ' (SELECT 1) TO ' || p || ' ''whoami''';
 END $x$;
 ```

+**Note:** `COPY ...
+TO PROGRAM` requires superuser privileges or membership in `pg_execute_server_program` (PostgreSQL 11+).
+This technique only works on misconfigured instances or when the database connection already has elevated privileges — standard application database users cannot execute it.

 **Helper to convert string to CHR():**